Olazo101/EDM-Portfolio/Final Lab Task 1/images/README.md

-# finals Lab Task 1: MySQL Basics
+# Finals Lab Task 1: MySQL Basics
 This task involves using MySQL Workbench to design and create a database that manages employees, their managers, departments, and projects.
 It organizes the data with proper table relationships so everything is connected and easy to manage visually and through SQL queries.

 # Step 1